CBonnell/servercert/docs/BR.md

 ### 7.1.2 Certificate Content and Extensions

-If the CA asserts compliance with these Baseline Requirements, then the CA SHALL NOT issue a certificate unless the certificate complies with the following requirements:
+If the CA asserts compliance with these Baseline Requirements, then the CA SHALL NOT issue a Certificate unless the Certificate complies with the following requirements:

-For certificates issued by a Root CA:
+For Certificates issued by a Root CA:

-1. The certificate MUST adhere to at least one of the profiles listed below, or
+1. The Certificate MUST adhere to at least one of the certificate profiles listed below, or
-2. The certificate is used for infrastructure purposes as permitted by [Section 6.1.7](#617-key-usage-purposes-as-per-x509-v3-key-usage-field).
+2. The Certificate is used for infrastructure purposes as permitted by [Section 6.1.7](#617-key-usage-purposes-as-per-x509-v3-key-usage-field).
+Effective June 15, 2024, the CA SHALL NOT issue a Certificate used for infrastructure purposes unless it complies with one of the certificate profiles listed below.

-For certificates issued by a Subordinate CA, the certificate MUST adhere to at least one of the profiles listed below.
+For Certificates issued by a Subordinate CA, the Certificate MUST adhere to at least one of the certificate profiles listed below.

 The following certificate profiles incorporate and are derived from [RFC 5280](https://tools.ietf.org/html/rfc5280).
 Except as explicitly noted, all normative requirements imposed by RFC 5280 shall apply, in addition to the normative requirements imposed by this document.
 CAs SHOULD examine [RFC 5280, Appendix B](https://tools.ietf.org/html/rfc5280#appendix-B) for further issues to be aware of.